-Some experts have criticized the spend-to-save model as one that encourages consumption and spending money, since the more you spend, the more you save.
+One of the drawbacks of the spend-to-save model is that it encourages consumption and spending money, since the more you spend, the more you save.

 With this model, your child isn’t actually learning to make saving a priority, since the saving is happening automatically.

 This doesn’t help them build the discipline it takes to actually save money and not spend it just because it’s burning a hole in their piggy bank.

 Another thing to consider is that many children don’t use a debit card that frequently, so the actual benefits may be slim.

 Other Options to Teach Financial Responsibility

 If a spend-to-save account doesn’t seem like the right tool for your child, consider other options to teach financial responsibility.

 For little ones, keep two jars somewhere prominent in your home, one for spending and one for saving.
 You may also add a third jar for gifting or giving.
 Then, encourage your child to split their allowance or any monetary gifts between the jars.
 That way, they can see a physical representation of where their money is going.
 Once the jars reach a certain dollar amount, take them to the bank to deposit their savings, allow them to spend the savings portion however they like, and if applicable, help them choose a charity to gift their giving money.

 At this age, it’s also appropriate to start talking about the cost of college.
 Don’t forget to discuss how much that four-year degree will actually cost.
 Explaining the long-term costs of student loans plus interest is a great way to teach your child about money and how to make wise, long-term financial decisions.